-Join NordVPN with our exclusive discount code macinfo70 to save 70%!
+Join NordVPN with our exclusive discount to save over 65%!

 The Torrent protocol is one of the most popular and effective ways to share large amounts of data.
 Many people use them to illegally obtain movies, games, and applications, but there are dozens of legitimate uses too.

 Since it is a peer-to-peer network, it is important to learn how to use your BitTorrent client safely and anonymously to avoid leaking your personal credentials to other people on the network.
 In this guide, we will show you how to safely and anonymously use a Torrent client on your Mac.
 We go through the overview of what torrenting is, how to set a client, what a VPN is, and some tips on how to stay safe and secure.